 Following the period in which the AU and its Women's Workshop was active, a rapid shift towards more 'flexible' and atomised roles took place in response to the enforced decline in manual labour and decreasing union density.
-As Kuba Szreder has identified, this process was encouraged by 'neoliberal ideologues' who now 'frequently present artists as role models of entrepreneurialism in a flexible labour market'.
-10
+As Kuba Szreder has identified, this process was encouraged by 'neoliberal ideologues' who now 'frequently present artists as role models of entrepreneurialism in a flexible labour market'.10

-The mythically flexible figure of the artist has been 10 Kuba Szreder, The ABC of wielded as an ideological weapon, assisting in the the Projectariat (Manchester University Press, 2021), 89. ongoing presentation of zero-hours contracts and platform capitalism as 'entrepreneurial' and somehow liberating.
+The mythically flexible figure of the artist has been wielded as an ideological weapon, assisting in the ongoing presentation of zero-hours contracts and platform capitalism as 'entrepreneurial' and somehow liberating.
 This deployment of the artist as a model for casualised labour highlights the urgency of restoring and expanding the collectivised understanding of artists as part of the labour movement.

 This is not a new project, but it is one that has been persistently hampered by the dominant idea of the lone artist genius.
-Despite this, if we follow the histories of unionised artists, we can choose to be the labour movement descendants of the Féderation des Artistes of the Paris Commune, who sought for art to become part of communal luxury for all; the Artists' Union in the US, which formed in response to the Great Depression; and the artists of the AU, who sought 'a reorientation of the arts away from bourgeois institutions such as museums and commercial galleries, and a move towards "identifying our aims ultimately with the working class movement as a whole."
+Despite this, if we follow the histories of unionised artists, we can choose to be the labour movement descendants of the Féderation des Artistes of the Paris Commune, who sought for art to become part of communal luxury for all; the Artists' Union in the US, which formed in response to the